abathelt/Resources/README.md

 - [Wikimapia](https://wikimapia.org/) - s an online editable map - you can describe any place on Earth.
 - [cylect](https://cylect.io/) - the Ultimate AI OSINT Tool
 - [Bellingcat OpenStreetMap search](https://osm-search.bellingcat.com/)
+- [Face check id](https://facecheck.id/) - search based on the photo of the face

 #### Tools
 - [SpiderFoot](https://github.com/smicallef/spiderfoot) - SpiderFoot automates the collection of OSINT to find everything possible about a target